 OCR or Optical Character Recognition is one of the most important tasks, which are done regularly in offices and other places to extract texts from a scanned document, picture or anything of that sort.
 Once the text is extracted, it can be manipulated, copied, and other relevant actions can be taken with the texts, which can make your life a lot simpler.
 In 2018, smartphones are quite efficient in extracting texts, and Google Lens is quite efficient for that.
 On the other hand, there are a bunch of standalone programs, which can do the same on Windows.
 You just need to locate a photo or a PDF document, and the OCR software should do the rest.

-So let’s find out the best and top 8 free OCR websites, which you can use for your everyday requirements.
+So let’s find out the best and top 8 free OCR websites to identify text from an image?

 The first one in the list is newocr.com, which is one of the simplest and lightweight OCR software you can go for.
 On newocr.com, you can upload photos in a plethora of formats like JPEG, GIF, PNG, TIFF, BMP, and many others.
 After you are done uploading, you will have to select the language of the text present within the image.
 By default, the language will be English.
 But you can add several other languages, and it also has some of the most popular Indian languages like Hindi, Bengali, Marathi, Tamil, Malayalam, etc. Thus, if you are looking for an image to text converter online supporting Indian languages, newocr.com is the one you should go for.
 The website also has special algorithms to recognize mathematical equations, as well.
 And you can get everything for free, and without any registration.
 So bookmark this website today, and start extracting texts.